Sublimis/SteadyService/README.md

 ## Project components

 - [Stilly app](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen): The engine behind the scenes.
-- SteadyService library (this): If you want to implement your own screen stabilizer service that won't need Stilly.
 - [SteadyViews library](https://github.com/Sublimis/SteadyViews): Ready-to-use "Steady…" implementations of most common Android layouts (like e.g. LinearLayout or ConstraintLayout).
 - [SteadyView library](https://github.com/Sublimis/SteadyView): Core classes and methods.
 To be used for custom View or ViewGroup implementations.
+- SteadyService library (this): Details of the service implementation.

 ## About the service